-VMT owns a majority of the 31.4-acre project site and has a long-term lease with the City of Vallejo (City) for the remainder of the site (APN 0061-160-230).
-Orcem would lease a 4.88-acre portion of the site for its proposed operations, while VMT would operate on the remaining 26.52 acres (Figure 1-3).
+VMT owns a majority of the 39.1\32.5531.4-acre project site and has a long-term lease with the City of Vallejo (City) for the remainder of the site (APN 0061-160-230).
+Orcem would lease a 4.88-acre portion of the site for its proposed operations, while VMT would operate on the remaining 34.3 27.6726.52 acres (Figure 1-3).
 The Draft EIR included an additional 5.25 acres south of the Orcem Plant and 2.45 acres that was proposed to be created by VMT's Phase 2 rock dike.
-These 5.25 acres and the Phase 2 rock dike have been eliminated from the Revised VMT and Orcem project and are not being evaluated in this Final EIR.
+These 5.25 acres and the Phase 2 rock dike that were part of the original project have been eliminated from the project and are not being evaluated in this Final EIR.
 VMT could potentially lease additional portions of the site to other operations in the future, which may require subsequent environmental review.
 The project site is currently secured by a fence which extends around nearly the entire land portion of the VMT Site.